-All companies we work with, such as those in Costa Rica and Asia, are certified by the Business Social Compliance Initiative (BSCI) and Worldwide Responsible Accredited Production (WRAP).
+All companies we work with, such as those in Asia, are certified by the Business Social Compliance Initiative (BSCI) and Worldwide Responsible Accredited Production (WRAP).
 BSCI and WRAP are something of a gold standard in the textile industry.

 What does “gold standard” mean in this context?